CCS-ZCU/GreLa/README.md

 ### Querying the corpus

-The **tokens** table allows searching by lemma, POS, and positional information (`char_start`, `char_end`).
+The **`tokens`** table allows searching by lemma, POS, and positional information (`char_start`, `char_end`).
-Where available, the `ref` JSON attribute encodes textual reference metadata (such as book/chapter/verse for biblical or structured texts).
+Where available, the `ref` JSON attribute encodes textual reference metadata (such as book/chapter/verse for biblical or otherwise structured texts).
 This varies significantly across subcorpora.

-The **sentences** table supports efficient search for multi-word string patterns in raw text.
+The **`sentences`** table supports efficient search for multi-word string patterns in raw text.

-The **works** table contains rich metadata for each work.
+The **`works`** table contains rich metadata for each work.
 The fields `not_before` and `not_after` express a chronological interval.
 Ancient texts often require such interval dating, and GreLa supports temporal uncertainty using Monte Carlo modeling as described in [this paper](https://ceur-ws.org/Vol-3558/paper5123.pdf).
 Following this method, each work is also assigned a **`date_random`** point estimate sampled from its interval.

-Additionally, the works table provides identifiers such as:
+Additionally, the `works` table provides identifiers such as:

 - `author_viaf`
 - `author_wd` (Wikidata QID)